ahmeshaf/sentiment-expanded/README.md

 # sentiment-expanded
-This repository is to test how the expanded vector representation fair against other techniques
+This repository is to test how the expanded vector representation fare against other techniques